Bretons: Modern Breton identity

-Breton diaspora
+Diaspora

-The Breton community outside Brittany includes Bretons across the other regions of France including the Greater Paris, Le Havre, and Toulon, as well as in other countries including Canada and the United States.
+The Breton community outside Brittany includes groups of Bretons in France and in others countries.
+According to data from the administrative region of Brittany, around 400 000 Bretons live in a country other than France, most notably in Canada and the United States.

+In France

+The Breton community outside Brittany includes groups of Bretons in the Greater Paris area, Le Havre, and Toulon.

 In Paris, Bretons used to settle in the neighborhood around the Montparnasse train station, which is also the terminus of the Paris-Brest railway.
+The Paris Metro construction was co-directed by a Breton, Fulgence Bienvenüe.
+On 30 June 1933, the "Avenue du Maine" station on the Metro was renamed "Bienvenüe" in his honor.
+Connected by a corridor to the Montparnasse metro station, located beneath the Montparnasse railway station, Bienvenüe station finally merged with Montparnasse station in 1942 to become Montparnasse - Bienvenüe metro station.

-Bretons in the United States
+In the United States

-Famous Breton Americans and Americans of Breton descent include John James Audubon, Jack Kerouac, and Joseph-Yves Limantour.
+Famous Breton Americans and Americans of Breton descent include John James Audubon, Jack Kerouac, Sylvester Stallone and Joseph-Yves Limantour.

-Between 1885 and 1970, several thousands Bretons immigrated to the United States, many of them leaving the Black Mountains of Morbihan.
-In June 2020, a replica of the Statue of Liberty was dedicated in Gourin, Morbihan to celebrate the legacy of these emigrants.
+From 1885 to 1970, several thousand Bretons migrated to the United States, many of them leaving the Black Mountains of Morbihan.
+In June 2020, a replica of the Statue of Liberty was dedicated in Gourin, Morbihan, to celebrate the legacy of these emigrants.

+In China

+Bretons have also emigrated to China.
+A Breton association regularly organises the ‘Fest-noz de Pékin’ (Beijing Fest-Noz).

+In Chile

+At the same time as the French emigrated to Chile in the 19th century, many Bretons also emigrated to Chile.
+Chilean dictator Augusto Pinochet is a notable descendant from a Breton immigrant from Lamballe.

 Culture

 Religion

 The Breton people are predominantly members of the Catholic Church, with minorities in the Reformed Church of France and non-religious people.
 Brittany was one of the most staunchly Catholic regions in all of France.
-Attendance at Sunday mass dropped during the 1970s and the 1980s, but other religious practices such as pilgrimages have experienced a revival.
+Attendance at Sunday mass dropped during the 1970s and the 1980s; however, other religious practices, such as pilgrimages, have experienced a revival.
 This includes the Tro Breizh, which takes place in the shrines of the seven founding saints of Breton Christianity.
 The Christian tradition is widely respected by both believers and nonbelievers, who see it as a symbol of Breton heritage and culture.

 Breton religious tradition places great emphasis on the "Seven Founder Saints":